- Apply to UW

 Part 2 of each course will open 45 days after you complete Part 1 of each course.

-If you have a registration hold on your account due to missing the below deadlines and you have now completed the courses, you must contact the HOPES Program stating you have completed both courses and include your W#.
+If you have a registration hold on your account due to missing the below deadlines, the hold will be automatically removed after completing the full requirement.

 Note: There is a 45 day intermission between Part 1 and 2.
 Finishing Part 1 as soon as possible will impact your completion date for Part 2 for each course.